 The Cabinet Office has a specialised Media Monitoring Unit that supports government departments with their monitoring and evaluation queries.

 Monitoring tools provide audience insights including demographic data, location and interests.

 Each social media platform has built-in analytics for insights into your audience.
-Some will give you further insights to help with reaching new communities and improving how you communicate with your existing followers.
+Some will give you more detailed insights that can help you to reach new communities and improve how you communicate with your existing followers.

-LinkedIn’s native analytics can tell you the industries your users work in, their seniority and job functions.
+LinkedIn’s analytics can tell you which industries your users work in, their seniority and job functions.
 This can help you to create more effective and targeted company updates.
-Similar to Facebook, Instagram’s insights shows you which days of the week your followers are most active and at which times.

 You can identify potential influencer partnerships by looking at:

 - the quality of their content

 - their connections - a small list of well-curated influencers is better than a list automatically generated by a tool